-- installation of a temporary oil boom in the inlet channel, - manual switchover of the ESWS pumps suction towards the outlet channel
+- manual switchover of the ESWS pumps suction towards the outlet channel

-Under-water landslide4:
+Under-water landslide2:

 This event has been screened out using the severity and applicability criteria.
 An under-water landslide may result in deteriorated quality of the intake water, which is assumed not to threaten the plant.
 Furthermore, any plant effects from bad intake water quality will be gradual.
 If any countermeasures are required, then licensee will plan and implement them accordingly.
 The design of the intake water structures is such that no credible landslide can occur, resulting in loss of the ultimate heat sink.